RaffiAkhdilputra/resume-cv-analyzer/readme.md

 Resume/CV AI Analyzer is built to help job seekers evaluate their resumes objectively before submitting them to recruiters.
 The system performs automated screening using **machine learning models** and enriches the results with **LLM-powered insights**.

-A key takeaway from this project is learning that **simpler models can outperform complex ones** when datasets are limited or structured — avoiding unnecessary overengineering.
+A key takeaway from this project is learning that **simpler models can outperform complex ones** when datasets are limited or structured.

 ---